-- (1) Member of the Audit Committee. - (2) Member of the Compensation, Governance and Nominating Committee. - (3) Independent member of the Board. - (4) Mr. Jain was appointed Executive Vice-President and Chief Financial Officer on May 20, 2014.
-Effective March 14, 2017, Mr. Jain was appointed Chief Investment Officer and his title changed to Chief Financial Officer and Chief Investment Officer.
-In addition to his employment at Sienna, his principal occupation during the past five years includes Head of Finance for Real Estate at Canadian Tire Corporation and CT REIT (March 2012 June 2014) and a Senior Finance Role at Canadian Tire Corporation (January 2011 March 2012).
+- (1) Member of the Audit Committee. - (2) Member of the Compensation, Governance and Nominating Committee. - (3) Independent member of the Board. - (4) Mr. Jain was appointed Executive Vice-President and Chief Financial Officer effective May 20, 2014.
+As of March 14, 2017, Mr. Jain was appointed Chief Investment Officer and his title changed to Chief Financial Officer and Chief Investment Officer.
+In addition to his employment at Sienna, his principal occupation during the past five years includes Head of Finance for Real Estate at Canadian Tire Corporation and CT REIT (March 2012 June 2014) in addition to another senior role at Canadian Tire Corporation previous to that. - Ms. Dykeman was appointed Executive Vice-President, Operations, Long-term Care effective February 17, 2015.
+As of September 12, 2016, her title changed to Executive Vice-President, Operations.
+In addition to her employment at Sienna, her principal occupation during the past five years includes Vice President, Clinical Services and Quality at Revera Long-term Care Canada from 1999 to 2015. - Ms. Giovanniello was appointed Executive Vice-President, People and Culture effective March 13, 2019.
+In addition to her employment at Sienna, her principal occupation during the past five years includes Senior Vice-President, Human Resources and Organizational Effectiveness at Canadian Tire Corporation from 2015 to 2017, in addition to other senior roles at Canadian Tire Corporation and Sears Canada previous to that.

-- Ms. Dykeman was appointed Executive Vice-President, Operations, Long-term Care on February 17, 2015.
-Effective September 12, 2016, her title changed to Executive Vice-President, Operations.
-In addition to her employment at Sienna, her principal occupation during the past five years includes Vice President, Clinical Services and Quality at Revera Long-term Care Canada from 1999 to 2015. - Ms. Kachur was appointed Executive Vice-President, Operations, Retirement on May 1, 2016.
-Effective September 12, 2016, her title changed to Executive Vice-President, Operations.
-In addition to her employment at Sienna, her principal occupation during the past five years includes: Chief Operating Officer, Seniors Housing Operations, Element Lifestyle Retirement (May 2014 October 2015) and VP Operations West, Retirement, Revera Inc. (November 2010 to May 2014). - Ms. Alaimo was appointed Vice-President, General Counsel and Corporate Secretary on January 26, 2015.
-In addition to her employment at Sienna, her principal occupation during the past five years includes Vice-President and General Counsel, Centric Health Corporation (March 2014 January 2015), Principal, Alaimo Law (March 2013 present), General Counsel, Cervello Capital Group of Companies (portfolio of public and private junior resource companies) (March 2012 January 2013) and Associate, Goodmans LLP (October 2003 March 2012).
+(7) Ms. Alaimo was appointed Vice-President, General Counsel and Corporate Secretary on January 26, 2015.
+In addition to her employment at Sienna, her principal occupation during the past five years includes Vice-President and General Counsel, Centric Health Corporation (March 2014 - January 2015), in addition to other senior roles in both private and in-house practice previous to that.